jmielkeway/ccos4rbpi_volume0/chapter03/boot-tables.md

     }
 ```

-A special `.idmap.text` section has been created.
-This section will have code that is _idmapped_ - in other words the code in this section will be setup in a page table such that the virual address is equal to the physical address.
+A special `.idmap.text` section now appears.
+This section contains instructions in memory that are _id-mapped_ .
+In other words the code in this section will be setup in a translation table such that the virtual address resolves to equal the physical address.

 ```C
     . = ALIGN(SECTION_SIZE);
     _kernel_text_end = .;
 ```

-A _section_ is the block size that is one level above a page, in our case 2MB.
-It is the size of our blocks when we leave out one level of translation, using three levels instead of two.
-Our mappings for kernel page tables will use these section-based mappings.
+A _section_ is the size of a block one translation level above a page.
+In our case 2MB.
+It is also the block-size when we leave out one level of translation, using three levels instead of four.
+Our page table mappings for the kernel page tables will use section mappings, which is why we reserved only three pages worth of space for the initial tables.

 ```C
     .rodata : {